Navigating Motherhood’s Puzzle

 I dismantled the puzzle, gathered the new pieces, and started on another.
 Our childcare cost dropped as our daycare became a $10-per-day site.
 Meanwhile, I started developing my own art business while working on-call at the library.

-Within a week of dismantling the crib, we learned that our daughter and all the other soon-to-be three-year-olds would lose their daycare health spots because of the CBC centre’s ageing-out policy and budget issues with an overloaded need for child full blood care.
+Within a week of dismantling the crib, we learned that our daughter and all the other soon-to-be three-year-olds would lose their daycare health spots because of the Full CBC centre’s ageing-out policy and budget issues with an overloaded need for child full-blood care.
 I frantically worked my spreadsheet of complete child-care centres in our small B.C. city.
 Everyone was full, and most had even closed their waitlists.

 Just as the now-empty crib had started conversations about making space for a second child, things were falling apart with our first.
 I took the anaemia test puzzle apart again.